-The Ensemble model can also explain why lineups are superior to showups.
+The ensemble model can also explain why lineups are superior to showups.
 Because memory signals are correlated in lineups (but not showups), a subtractive decision variable can reduce noise relative to a showup, enhancing discriminability.
-In other words, compared to showups, the operative memory signals generated by guilty suspects in lineups overlap to a lesser degree with the memory signals generated by fillers/innocent suspects, thereby increasing $d'{TP}$ and $d'{IG}$ .
+In other words, compared to showups, the operative memory signals generated by guilty suspects in lineups overlap to a lesser degree with the memory signals generated by fillers/innocent suspects, thereby increasing d'{TP} and d'{IG} .

-The Ensemble model also helps to explain why unfair lineups impair a witness's ability to discriminate innocent from guilty suspects compared to fair lineups (Colloff et al., 2016).
+The ensemble model also helps to explain why unfair lineups impair a witness's ability to discriminate innocent from guilty suspects compared to fair lineups (Colloff et al., 2016).
 In an unfair lineup, the suspect (innocent or guilty) matches the remembered features of the perpetrator better than the fillers do.
 These remembered features do not help to discriminate innocent from guilty suspects, yet if only the suspect has those features, they will be given weight by the eyewitness.
-Doing so can only add noise, increasing the degree to which the memory signals generated by innocent and guilty suspects overlap, reducing discriminability in that sense.
-When the remembered features of the perpetrator are replicated across everyone in a description-matched lineup, by contrast, they will be discounted (i.e., shared variance will be subtracted out in terms of the Ensemble model), thereby enhancing discriminability.
+Doing so can add only noise, increasing the degree to which the memory signals generated by innocent and guilty suspects overlap, reducing discriminability.
+When the remembered features of the perpetrator are replicated across everyone in a description-matched lineup, by contrast, they will be discounted (i.e., shared variance will be subtracted out in terms of the ensemble model), thereby enhancing discriminability.

-Although these prior results are consistent with the Ensemble model, they do not rule out the use of the decision variable envisioned by the Independent Observations model.
+Although these prior results are consistent with the ensemble model, they do not rule out the use of the decision variable envisioned by the independent observations model.
 The reason is that those effects tend to also be predicted by the existence of correlated memory signals even if identification decisions are based on raw (i.e., untransformed) memory signals.
-For example, the fact that lineups reliably yield a higher area under the ROC (i.e., a higher pAUC) than showups does not contradict the Independent Observations model even though that model assumes that the memory signals generated by innocent and guilty suspects overlap to the same degree in lineups and showups.
-As noted earlier, correlated memory signals enhance $d'{TP}$ , and that consideration (i.e., correlated memory signals) can explain what the Independent Observations model does not explain in terms of overlapping memory signals.
-The filler-similarity findings reported here differ in that they directly contradict what the Independent Observations model predicts about $d'{IG}$ .
+For example, the fact that lineups reliably yield a higher area under the ROC (i.e., a higher pAUC) than showups does not contradict the independent observations model even though that model assumes that the memory signals generated by innocent and guilty suspects overlap to the same degree in lineups and showups.
+As noted earlier, correlated memory signals enhance d'{TP} , and that consideration (i.e., correlated memory signals) can explain what the independent observations model does not explain in terms of overlapping memory signals.
+The filler-similarity findings reported here differ in that they directly contradict what the independent observations model predicts about d'{IG} .

-One previous finding that seems more consistent with the Independent Observations model than the Ensemble model involved manipulations of lineup size (k).
-The Ensemble model predicts that discriminability in TP lineups ( $d'{TP}$ ) will decrease with increasing lineup size, while the ability to discriminate innocent from guilty suspects ( $d'{IG}$ ) will increase with lineup size (Equation 12).
+One previous finding that seems more consistent with the independent observations model than the ensemble model involved manipulations of lineup size (k).
+The ensemble model predicts that discriminability in TP lineups (d'{TP}) will decrease with increasing lineup size, while the ability to discriminate innocent from guilty suspects (d'{IG}) will increase with lineup size (Equation 23).
 Because both discriminability measures affect the empirical ROC, they might cancel, leaving the empirical ROC unaffected by lineup size.
-However, our simulations of the Ensemble model indicate that it usually predicts that the area under the empirical ROC should increase with lineup size, whereas the Independent Observations model makes no such prediction.
-Two recent studies found that although pAUC was greater for k = 2 (a 2-person lineup) vs. k = 1 (a showup), pAUC did not significantly increase further for lineups of k = 3 up to k = 12 (Akan et al., 2020; Wooten et al., 2019).
-Both studies found a small trend in the direction predicted by the Ensemble model, but the results provide no compelling reason to reject the Independent Observations model.
-This result is not unlike findings from the ensemble coding literature where several studies found relatively constant sensitivity with increasing set size (Allik et al. 2013; Alvarez 2011; Ariely 2001; Chong & Treisman 2005).
+However, our simulations of the ensemble model indicate that it usually predicts that the area under the empirical ROC should increase with lineup size, whereas the independent observations model makes no such prediction.
+Two recent studies found that although pAUC was greater for k = 2 (a two-person lineup) versus k = 1 (a showup), pAUC did not significantly increase further for lineups of k = 3 up to k = 12 (Akan et al., 2020; Wooten et al., 2020).
+Both studies found a small trend in the direction predicted by the ensemble model, but the results provide no compelling reason to reject the independent observations model.
+This result is not unlike findings from the ensemble coding literature where several studies found relatively constant sensitivity with increasing set size (Allik et al., 2013; Alvarez, 2011; Ariely, 2001; Chong & Treisman, 2003).